S3OD: Towards Generalizable Salient Object Detection with Synthetic Data: Experimental Evaluation

-However, the salient object detection benchmarks have become highly saturated. \method achieves superior results on HRSOD-TE \cite{hrsod}, DUTS-TE \cite{duts}, and DUT-OMRON \cite{dut_omron}, even though all models are trained on the first two datasets.
-The evaluation on the DUT-OMRON benchmark serves as the strongest generalization test as none of the models were trained or fine-tuned on it, and the benchmark consists of 5,168 samples. \method achieve \textbf{24.8\%}, \textbf{13.6\%}, \textbf{26.9\%} and \textbf{15.8\%} reduction in error rate compared to BiRefNet.
-Notably, on UHRSD \cite{uhrsod}, which is the largest HR-SOD train dataset and DAVIS-S, which contains only 92 images, all large models with transformer backbones achieve comparable results.
+However, salient object detection benchmarks have become highly saturated. \method achieves superior results on HRSOD-TE \cite{hrsod}, DUTS-TE \cite{duts}, and DUT-OMRON \cite{dut_omron}, even though all models are trained on the first two datasets.
+The evaluation on the DUT-OMRON benchmark serves as the strongest generalization test as none of the models were trained or fine-tuned on it, and the benchmark consists of 5,168 samples. \method achieves \textbf{24.8\%}, \textbf{13.6\%}, \textbf{26.9\%} and \textbf{15.8\%} reduction in error rate compared to BiRefNet.
+Notably, on UHRSD \cite{uhrsod}, the largest HR-SOD training dataset, and DAVIS-S, which contains only 92 images, all large models with transformer backbones achieve comparable results.
 This is another indicator of benchmark saturation and supports our choice of cross-task generalization evaluation.
-The variant \method$^\star$ computes the metrics with the best match of the three masks with the ground truth mask.
-This oracle evaluation uses ground truth information and cannot be compared to other methods.
+The variant \method$^\star$ computes the metrics using the best match among the three masks and the ground-truth mask.
+This oracle evaluation uses ground-truth information and cannot be compared with other methods.
 However, it demonstrates the inherent ambiguity in the data annotations and/or the task.
-This confirms that our choice of ambiguity-aware modelling will be highly useful in practical applications.
+This confirms that ambiguity-aware modelling will be highly useful in practical applications.